 Looking to clear debt?
-Then a debt consolidation loan may help, but how do they work?
+A debt consolidation loan may help to combine debts into one loan.

 Debt consolidation loans – who are they for?